 The attacks of today are different from the attacks of yesterday, so just playbook orchestration may not be enough for response.
 Attack investigations usually require additional real-time tasks such as pivoting from one suspicious indicator to another to gather critical evidence, drawing relations between incidents, and finalizing resolution.
 Running these commands traps analysts in a screen-switching cycle during investigation and a documentation-chasing cycle after investigations end.

 After playbook execution, analysts can conduct joint investigations in the Demisto War Room and run WildFire-specific commands in real-time.
-For example, if the playbook for a particular incident extracted a hash, analysts can run the wildfire-get-verdict command to get the WildFire verdict for that hash.
+For example, if the playbook for a particular incident extracted a hash, analysts can run the file command to get more information for that hash.

 Security teams can also run commands from hundreds of other products in the War Room, ensuring a unified platform for collaboration, investigation, and documentation of actions.